bitfocus/companion/docs/4_secondary_admin_controls/custom_variables.md

 - **Startup value** The value to use for the variable upon restarting Companion
 - **Persist value** Whether to persist the current value to be used upon startup.
 This will increase disk IO.

 _For backwards compatibility, all custom variables will also parse under the legacy `$(internal:custom_counter)` scheme.
-This use is depcreated and expected to be removed in a future Companion release._
+This use is deprecated and expected to be removed in a future Companion release._